mapbox/osmpbf-tutorial/Planetfiles.md

 ### Using ProtocolBuffer Libraries

 That's a lot work!
 Thankfully, Google has already [opensourced code](https://github.com/google/protobuf) to decode ProtocolBuffer formatted messages in all major languages.
-The only thing we have to do is break up a file into individual messages, then *Unmarshal* them through the language-specific ProtocolBuffer library of our choice.
+The only thing we have to do is break up a file into individual messages, then *unmarshal* them through the language-specific ProtocolBuffer library of our choice.

 All we really have to do is look at the first *four* bytes of the file, grab that many bytes, and then pop them directly into the Unmarshal function of the protobuf library.